Visiting the September 11 Memorial is an emotional experience, but something that we recommend for anyone spending time in New York City.

 Over the next few weeks, we were bombarded with the images of the attacks and those who were responsible for them.
 But it wasn’t until years later that I really understood just how severe the attack was.

 But at the same time, I didn’t understand everything.
 And I don’t think I ever will.
 How could someone, anyone, do something so horrible?
 How could someone willingly cause so much chaos, pain, and destruction?

-On the 10th anniversary of the attacks, I sat on the couch watching the commemoration ceremony on TV as victims’ names were read by their families.
-I was sobbing, my heart hurting for the victims and their loved ones.
+On the 10th anniversary of the attacks, I remember sitting on the couch watching the commemoration ceremony on TV as victims’ names were read by their families.
+I sobbed, my heart hurting for the victims and their loved ones.

 All of those feelings rushed back as I first walked up to the September 11 Memorial’s twin reflecting pools on that cold January morning.
 I touched some of the inscribed names of the 2,983 victims.
 And again I cried.

 Eventually we made our way inside the museum.
 The artifacts and exhibits were really exceptional and I learned even more about both the events and the victims of the attack.
 It was hard to read some of the witnesses’ accounts and see some of the video footage, but there were strategically placed tissue boxes that were very much appreciated.

 Like I said, it’s hard for me to grasp the kind of evil that took place on September 11th.
 But what is much easier to understand is the selflessness, strength, human spirit, and resilience that brought together complete strangers after the attacks.
 Our country was left staggering, but we pulled ourselves up.

 - Visitors can enter the memorial at the intersection of Liberty Street and Greenwich Street, at the intersection of Liberty Street and West Street, or the at the intersection of West Street and Fulton Street.